Badlands National Park Photography Workshop

 From field to final image

-Each day includes time for image review and help with post-processing.
-We work through practical workflows such as exposure blending, tonal refinement, color adjustment, and panoramas so the finished image stays consistent with what you were responding to in the field.
+Each day includes time for image review and post-processing guidance.
+We work through practical workflows such as exposure blending, tonal refinement, color adjustment, and panoramas.
+Because the Badlands depend heavily on subtle tonal relationships and muted earth tones, careful processing helps ensure the final image reflects what you saw and responded to in the field.

 Workshop itinerary and schedule